 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using blood pressure medicines (such as atenolol, hydrochlorothiazide [HCTZ], lisinopril, metoprolol, quinapril, Accupril®, Cozaar®, Diovan®, Lotrel®, Norvasc®, Toprol®, or Zestril®), a blood thinner (such as warfarin, Coumadin®), clonidine (Catapres®, Clorpres®, or Combipres®), or medicines to treat seizures (such as phenytoin, phenobarbital, primidone, Dilantin®, Luminal®, or Mysoline®).
-Tell your doctor if you use medicines for depression (such as amitriptyline, imipramine, trazodone, Celexa®, Effexor®, Luvox®, Norpramin®, Paxil®, Prozac®, Serzone®, Vivactil®, or Zoloft®).
+- Make sure your doctor knows if you also use blood pressure medicine (such as amlodipine, atenolol, clonidine, hydrochlorothiazide, lisinopril, metoprolol, Benicar®, Cozaar®, Diovan®), a blood thinner (such as warfarin, Coumadin®, Jantoven®), or medicine to treat seizures (such as phenobarbital, phenytoin, primidone, Dilantin®).
+Tell your doctor if you use medicine for depression (such as amitriptyline, citalopram, clomipramine, desipramine, fluoxetine, imipramine, nortriptyline, sertraline, Cymbalta®, Effexor®, Elavil®, Lexapro®, Pristiq®).

-- Tell your doctor if you use cold or allergy medicines, or antacids or stomach acid reducers (such as Axid®, Prilosec®, Tagamet®, or Zantac®).
+- Tell your doctor if you use antacids or stomach acid reducers (such as Axid®, Prilosec®, Tagamet®, Zantac®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, planning to become pregnant, or breastfeeding, or if you or your child have kidney disease, liver disease, heart disease, heart failure, heart rhythm problems, high blood pressure, or recent heart attack.
-Your doctor should know if you or your child have epilepsy, a history of seizures, depression or mental illness (including bipolar disease), or drug or alcohol problems.
+- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, heart disease, heart failure, heart rhythm problems, high blood pressure, or a recent heart attack or stroke.
+Your doctor also needs to know if you have epilepsy, a history of seizures, depression or mental illness (including bipolar disease, mania, or psychosis), or drug or alcohol problems.
 Also tell your doctor if you or anyone in your family has tried to commit suicide.

 - This medicine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.